Hollingsworth v. Perry: Appeals by proponents and intervenors

-The State of California did not appeal the decision.
-However, the defendant-intervenors (including the official proponents of Proposition 8) did challenge it.

-(Subsequent to the appeal ruling, the Supreme Court eventually determined that in line with many other past cases, these parties lacked Article III standing under the U.S. Constitution's Case or Controversy clause, and therefore while the Courts of Appeal did in fact rule (and had affirmed the District Court decision), their ruling was subsequently withdrawn (vacated) in 2013 by direction of the Supreme Court, on the grounds that under Federal law they erred and should have dismissed the appeal.)
+The state of California did not appeal the decision; however, the defendant-intervenors (including the official proponents of Proposition 8) challenged it.
+Subsequent to the appeal ruling, the Supreme Court eventually determined that in line with many other past cases, these parties lacked Article III standing under the U.S. Constitution's Case or Controversy clause, and therefore while the Courts of Appeal in fact ruled and had affirmed the District Court decision, their ruling was subsequently withdrawn and thus vacated in 2013 by direction of the Supreme Court, on the grounds that under federal law they erred and should have dismissed the appeal.

 Court of Appeals

 On August 4, 2010, the defendant-intervenors filed a notice of appeal to the Ninth Circuit.
 Imperial County, which was denied the right to intervene as a defendant, appealed that denial and Walker's decision.
 In January 2011, the Ninth Circuit dismissed the Imperial County appeal for lack of standing.
 Walker cast doubt on whether the defendant-intervenors had legal standing to appeal.
 If they lack standing, only the named defendants could appeal, and the principal named defendants, Governor Schwarzenegger and Attorney General Brown, refused to participate in the defense.
 A California Court of Appeals dismissed an emergency request by the Pacific Justice Institute, a conservative legal organization, to force Schwarzenegger and Brown to defend the case on appeal without a hearing, followed by the California Supreme Court on September 8, 2010, who denied without explanation.

 On August 12, 2010, the defendant-intervenors filed an "emergency motion" in the Ninth Circuit for a stay of execution pending appeal.
-The stay motion was heard by a 3-judge panel in the Ninth Circuit made up of Edward Leavy, Michael Daly Hawkins, and Sidney Thomas.
+The stay motion was heard by a three-judge panel in the Ninth Circuit made up of Edward Leavy, Michael Daly Hawkins, and Sidney Thomas.
 On August 16, 2010, the Ninth Circuit unanimously granted the motion to stay, ordered expedited briefing on the merits of the appeal, and directed the parties to brief the issue of why the appeal should not be dismissed for lack of standing.
 On August 17, 2010, the same Ninth Circuit panel ordered expedited briefing on the Imperial County appeal.
 The court also ordered both appeals calendared for oral argument during the week of December 6, 2010, in San Francisco.